 The Rhinogs debate hints at one of the essential flaws in the Cambrian Way, in that it doesn’t quite know who it’s for.
 To walk the route without camping gear means taking some lengthy diversions or flogging yourself through some brutally long days, but on the other hand some portions of the route are tricky or treacherous if you’ve got a big bag.

 Some final thoughts

-I mentioned back somewhere near the beginning of this rambling blog that I reckon the Cambrian Way might never become a fully-fledged national trail in the vein of the Pennine Way or the South West Coast Path.
+I mentioned back somewhere near the beginning of this rambling blog that I reckon the Cambrian Way might not end up becoming a fully-fledged national trail in the vein of the Pennine Way, Offa’s Dyke or the South West Coast Path.

 Many of its problems could eventually be overcome.
 For example, there are some access challenges along the route (walkers feel particularly unwelcome in Powys Council’s hostile fiefdom, where locked gates and barbed wire block rights of way, and helpful Ramblers volunteers are banned from marking up the trail), but those can probably be overcome in time.
 Also there’s a distinct lack of infrastructure in places, but I suspect that would evolve to meet demand if the Cambrian Way became more popular.